tylerhasman/CubeEngine/README.md

 ## Features

-- Procederally generated terrain using Voronoi diagrams and Perlin Noise
+- Procedurally generated terrain using Voronoi diagrams and Perlin Noise
   - Voronoi diagrams are used to separate biomes
   - Perlin Noise is used to generate random noise for biome hills
 - SSAO using Deferred Rendering